chen0040/mxnet-audio/README.md

 # Usage

-### Train a audio classifier
+### Train a deep learning model

-The audio classification uses [Gtzan](http://opihi.cs.uvic.ca/sound/genres.tar.gz) data set to train the music classifier to recognize the genre of songs.
+The audio training uses [Gtzan](http://opihi.cs.uvic.ca/sound/genres.tar.gz) data set to train the music classifier to recognize the genre of songs.

-The classification works by converting audio or song file into a mel-spectrogram which can be thought of a 3-dimension matrix in a similar manner to an image
+The training works by converting audio or song file into a mel-spectrogram which can be thought of a 3-dimension tensor in a similar manner to an image.
+With the trained model, it is possible to build other interesting application such as music recommendation, music search, audio2vec, etc.

 To train on the Gtzan data set, run the following command: